rennie-bee/scd-provider-chatbot/Server/README.md

 ## Set up Flask on your local machine

-To set up Flask, follow these steps:
+To set up Flask, please follow these steps:

 1. Ensure you have installed the latest version of [Python](https://www.python.org/downloads/)